 Of course, a cold, dark, forbidding month like November provides the perfect excuse to spend a whole afternoon or evening at the cinema.

 And if you end up hopping between a couple of classic old theatres in the Latin Quarter (like the Champo, shown above), you’ll be exploring an essential thread in the Parisian cultural and historic fabric.
 So no need to feel guilty about staying indoors for a spell…

 It may be low season, but arts and culture still thrive this month.
-See this page for an almost-complete list of shows worth seeing this month — and consider my picks below.
+See this page for an almost-complete list of shows worth seeing this month and beyond — and consider my picks below.

 Late November marks the opening of several holiday markets around the capital, so if you’re hoping for a bit of seasonal warmth and light, you’re in luck if your trip falls toward month end.

-To find out which markets open this month, see my guide to Christmas markets in the capital over at TripSavvy.
+To find out which markets are set to open in 2023, see our complete guide to celebrating Christmas in Paris.
 Also be sure to look for updates on other seasonal events this month– from lights and window displays to ice-skating and “Santa’s Village” events for kids– at the Paris Tourist Office page.

 *Disclaimer: This post includes a few affiliate links.
 If you book travel-related products or services though them, it comes at no cost to you, but will fund more in-depth features and tips at this site.
 Thanks!